msanch023/lolanalysis/README.md

 with `1` and `0` because I liked the binary look better.

-Here is the head of the data frame <br />
+Here is the head of the data frame

 |   result |   goldat15 |   opp_goldat15 |   golddiffat15 |   winning_lane |
 |        0 |       5025 |           4634 |            391 |              1 |